airtai/faststream/README.md

 # Start Tester app and create local Kafka broker for testing
 async with Tester(kafka_app) as tester:
     # Send IrisInputData message to input_data topic
     await tester.to_input_data(msg)

-    # Assert that the kafka_app responded with IrisPedictionData in predictions topic
+    # Assert that the kafka_app responded with IrisPrediction in predictions topic
     await tester.awaited_mocks.on_predictions.assert_awaited_with(
         IrisPrediction(species="setosa"), timeout=2
     )